Best MBA Colleges in Singapore

 Nanyang Business School

-• MBA from Nanyang Business School is 12-18 months full-time programme.
+• Nanyang MBA from Nanyang Institute of Technology (NUT) is 12-18 months full-time program.

 • The total fee is around $51,663.

 • You can get an average Salary of $136,365 three years after graduation.

 • A bachelor’s degree with a minimum of 2 years of work experience.

 • A minimum 600 GMAT points or equivalent GRE score is required.